 Running the Boston Marathon is a dream of a life time.
 It's on almost every distance runner's bucket list.
-The Boston Marathon is the most prestigious marathon in the world.
-Next year's Boston Marathon is the 125th running of the race.
-CharityTeams is proud to work with so many of the charities and be able to offer runners the opportunity to participate in the race through the Official Charity Program of the Boston Athletic Association and the John Hancock Nonprofit Partner Program.
+To many, the Boston Marathon is the most prestigious marathon in the world.
+Next year's Boston Marathon is the 128th running of the race.
+CharityTeams is proud to work with so many of the charities and be able to offer runners the opportunity to participate in the race through the Official Charity Program of the Bank of American Boston Marathon Charity Program.
 A runner can by pass the difficult qualifying standards through running for a charity and raising funds.
 We call our runners the OVERQUALIFIED.
 Running for a charity is a big responsibility and should be taken seriously.
 It's an opportunity for a charity to raise awareness and revenue.
 It is a commitment and all runners must sign an agreement to run and commit to a specified level of fundraising.

-1. What is the difference between the BAA Charity Program and the John Hancock Charity Program?
+1. What is the difference between the Bank of American Boston Marathon Charity Program and partner charities?

-The BAA Official Charity Program is listed on their webpage and are a select group of non profits such as hospitals, sports team foundations and youth programs.
+The Bank of American Boston Marathon Charity Program is listed on their webpage and are a select group of non profits such as hospitals, sports team foundations and youth programs.

 2. How do I apply to get a charity bib?

 First decide on a charity or cause you want to run for.
 Have a back up charity as well.
 Each charity has a variable number of spots.
 Each one is different.
 Research each charity you apply to and know alot about what cause they impact.
 It might be good to call or visit a charity as well.
 Once you choose your team, you can apply online.
 Each process varies, most charities have an interview process to ensure you understand the commitment you are making by accepting a spot.
 You must agree to raise the amount you have pledged and your credit card will be charged if you default on your agreement.